totalspectrum/riscvemu/README.md

 CUSTOM_1:

+'' 4 operand
-cognew res, addr, param
+coginit res, dval, addr, param
-   .insn r CUSTOM_1, 0, 0, res, addr, param
+   .insn r CUSTOM_1, 0, 0, res, dval, addr, param
-   addr is address of COG code to run, or 0 for RISC-V kernel param is parameter to pass (stack pointer for RISC-V kernel) does a coginit with fixed D0 (to allocate a new COG)
+   addr is address of COG code to run, or 0 for RISC-V kernel param is parameter to pass (stack pointer for RISC-V kernel) dval is the D register value for coginit

-hubset x0, rN, x0
-   .insn r CUSTOM_1, 0, 1, x0, rN, x0

  ==========================================
  STREAMER: